cchitsiang/awesome-stars/README.md

 - [mrustaa/ContainerView](https://github.com/mrustaa/ContainerView) - ContainerView is designed to add a cool swim from the bottom to the animation with the effect of scale, controlled by the help of a gesture, scrollView also takes control.
 The idea is taken from the a
 - [ivpusic/react-native-image-crop-picker](https://github.com/ivpusic/react-native-image-crop-picker) - iOS/Android image picker with support for camera, video, configurable compression, multiple images and cropping
 - [caixindong/XDCaptureService](https://github.com/caixindong/XDCaptureService) -
 - [lufinkey/react-native-spotify](https://github.com/lufinkey/react-native-spotify) - A react native module for the Spotify SDK.
-Works on both iOS and Android.
+[Deprecated]
 - [newmarcel/KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep.
 - [AliSoftware/OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) - Stub your network requests easily!
 Test your apps with fake network data and custom response time, response code and headers!
 - [NJHu/iOSProject](https://github.com/NJHu/iOSProject) - iOS project of collected some demos for iOS App, use Objective-C